 What makes Botox safe to use?

-I have been performing Botox treatments for ten years and at the time of the writing of this blog, I have performed over 14,000 Botox treatments (at the time of this blog).
+I have been performing Botox treatments for ten years and at the time of the writing of this blog, I have performed over 20,000 Botox treatments.
 I routinely treat myself, my wife, my staff, friends, and family in addition to many patients.
 It has been FDA approved for cosmetic use for over 12 years but has been approved for over 20 for other medical reasons.
 Besides being safely injected by me being an expert injector, Botox is very safe for the following reasons.

 There are three main reasons that Botox is safe from a medical/scientific standpoint: